awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 + So \(Agent on contact\)/\(total amount of agent time\) = percentage of time agents were active on contacts\.

 **Important**
 **Occupancy** doesn't account for concurrency\.
 That is, an agent is considered 100% occupied for a given interval if they are handling at least one contact for that entire duration\.
+In the [GetMetricData](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) API, this metric is OCCUPANCY\.
 + Type: String
 + Min value: 0\.00%
 + Max value: 100\.00%